Table of Contents

 4. Incorporate social opportunities while working remotely

-As mentioned earlier, social opportunities are important for the success of collaboration in the hybrid workplace.
+As mentioned earlier, social opportunities are important for the success of teamwork and collaboration in the hybrid workplace.
 This becomes difficult when employees are hybrid working.
 They may work to different schedules or some may work from home more often than others.
 Like many elements of hybrid working, the HR departments will have to be intentional about helping their workforce to find social opportunities.
 Some popular methods of improving social interaction include:

 - Coffee roulette: employees volunteer to be paired up for a virtual coffee break.
 This mimics the sort of unplanned interaction that happens in an office setting, for example speaking to a colleague while getting a coffee or tea.